brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 Changes:
     * [Bugfix] Added the inline CSS to the asset collector to prevent CSP problems with it.
     * [Bugfix] Render the children before activating the fluid debugger.
+    * [Bugfix] The serialized string analysis was not thorough enough to detect all possible candidates.

 -----